jeans0n/digital-electronics-2/project/test/README.md

 # Overall presentation

-Display the position of the joystick with characters on the screen.
+The goal of this project is to display the position of a joystick with characters on an LCD screen.

 The choice of character is made with the rotary encoder.
 By turning the rotary encoder, a list of characters is scrolled in one direction or the other depending on the direction of rotation applied.